Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/15_message_system/index.md

 ...
 ```

-### Drawing the dislog box
+### Drawing the dialog box

 Contrary to what we did until now, we will use 2D rendering to draw the dialog box.
-It will be displayed above our 3D scene - so will be drawn last.
+It will be displayed above our 3D scene — so will be drawn last.

-With MonoGame, as you already know form the Basic 2D Tutorial, 2D elements are drawn with the `Spritebatch`.
-That is why the dialog box's `Draw` function and its related functions will use `Spritebatch` as a parameter.
+With MonoGame, as you already know from the Basic 2D Tutorial, 2D elements are drawn with the `SpriteBatch`.
+That is why the dialog box's `Draw` function and its related functions will use `SpriteBatch` as a parameter.

 ```csharp
   ...